 The Ministry of Finance introduced Regulation No. 190/PMK.04/2022 ("PMK 190"), which imposes new customs obligations on the imports of intangible goods, including digital tools, knowledge and content that is transmitted electronically.
-These customs formalities for electronic transmissions would be unprecedented - it creates uncertainties and potential costs, as well as hinders the development of Indonesia's economy.
+These customs formalities for electronic transmissions would be unprecedented, and they create uncertainties and potential costs, as well as hinder the development of Indonesia's economy.
 This is even more worrisome as clarity on the coverage of intangible goods, the timeline, and procedure of its implementation.
-Such customs formalities are not in line with global practices and norm, adding additional burdens on users of all kinds of digital services and is also the first step to potentially charge customs duties on electronic transmissions.
+Such customs formalities do not align with global practices and norms, impose added burdens on users of all kinds of digital services, and could be a first step towards imposing customs duties on electronic transmissions.